 This is the first release candidate in the 0.3.2 series.
 If we find no new bugs or regression here, then the first stable 0.3.2. release will be nearly identical to this.

 You can download the source from the usual place on the website.
-Binary packages should be available soon.
-Tor Browser is likely to skip this alpha, and pick up the next one, which should be out in early November.
+Binary packages should be available soon, with a Tor Browser alpha release likely some time next week.

 - Fix circuit prediction logic so that a client doesn't treat a port as being "handled" by a circuit if that circuit already has isolation settings on it.
 This change should make Tor clients more responsive by improving their chances of having a pre-created circuit ready for use when a request arrives.
 Fixes bug 18859; bugfix on 0.2.3.3-alpha.

 - Provide better warnings when the getrandom() syscall fails.
 Closes ticket 24500.